TheAgilityCollective/DNA/_docs/dashboard.md

 next_section: office-team.html
 ---

-Crisp Dashboard
+The Dashboard
 ===============

 The dashboard is an internal shared google spreadsheet containing our most vital shared information.

-Here's a [Collectives Dashboard template & example](https://www.dropbox.com/s/dnhgbdpgp7f5d9w/Crisp%20Dashboard%20-%20template%20%26%20example.xlsx?dl=0) on dropbox.
+Here's a [Collectives Dashboard template & example](https://drive.google.com/open?id=1_T5fkUrKJ8lxW0OFVNJ-Z24vkvS6pHpZ8rgBtMTLF6E) on a google doc on google Drive.

 The dashboard contains: